GaloisInc/saw-training/Swap.rst

 .. index:: SAWScript

-After building the LLVM bitcode file, the next step is to use SAW to verify that the program meets its :term:`specification`.
+After building the LLVM bitcode file (by typing ``make swap.bc``), the next step is to use SAW to verify that the program meets its :term:`specification`.
 SAW is controlled using a special-purpose configuration language called :term:`SAWScript`.
 SAWScript contains commands for loading code artifacts, for describing program specifications, for comparing code artifacts to specifications, and for helping SAW in situations when fully automatic proofs are impossible.

 The SAWScript to verify ``swap`` is: